azconcept-droid/alx-system_engineering-devops/0x19-postmortem/README.md

 - [Importance of postmortem](https://www.atlassian.com/incident-management/postmortem#best-practices-for-an-incident-postmortem)
 - [How to write postportem](https://sysadmincasts.com/episodes/20-how-to-write-an-incident-report-postmortem)

-The following is the incident report postmortem report for a failing application server that occurred on  June 10, 2024,.
+The following is the incident report for a failing application server that occurred on  June 10, 2024,.
 We understand this service issue has impacted our valued developers and users, and we apologize to everyone who was affected.

 ---